 - 1 brooch.

 - Sewing thread.

-Step 1: cut off the collar of an old shirt, and include that upright section that has that shirt top button in the neck.
+Cut the collar off an old shirt, and include that upright section that has that shirt top button in the neck.

 - Stitch edges together, at seam allowance width from edges, leaving approx. 5 cm (2 ins) open on inner edge of attached band, for turning.